Google Home Hub joins the fight to put a screen on your countertop

 Beyond what the Lenovo Smart Display and the JBL Link View can do, the Google Home Hub will offer a few new tricks to help it stand out from the increasingly crowded field of smart displays.

-Unlike the Lenovo Smart Display and the JBL Link View, the Google Home Hub doesn't have a camera.
+Like the Lenovo Smart Display and the JBL Link View, the Google Home Hub will distinguish between individual voices in order to offer personalized assistance.
+Unlike Lenovo and JBL, it doesn't have a camera.
 The dot on the upper bezel that looks like a camera is a light sensor.
 Google wanted you to feel comfortable putting the Home Hub in any room, so removing the camera was meant to provide an increased sense of privacy.
 You can make calls with the Home Hub, even video calls with Google Duo, but they will be one-way video calls as the recipient won't be able to see you.

 The light sensor will also make it easier for the Google Home Hub to blend in, as it aids another new feature called Ambient EQ, which essentially allows the Home Hub to adapt the screen brightness and warmth on the fly to match the surrounding lighting.
 Google wanted to avoid the Home Hub blaring a blinding image in a darkened room.
 This sensor and lighting effect will allow the Home Hub to stand out as perhaps the most versatile smart display with Google Assistant, as it can blend into any room.